 Gabriel Perna | November 11, 2020

-On Tuesday, November 10, the Supreme Court heard the Texas vs Azar and Texas vs California consolidated case that will determine the fate of the Affordable Care Act and the millions who rely on it for health insurance.
+On Tuesday, November 10, the Supreme Court heard the California v.
+Texas case that will determine the fate of the Affordable Care Act and the millions who rely on it for health insurance.
 The early reaction was widespread: multiple Justices appeared to be signaling that they would not overturn the ACA.

 “Like the previous challenges to the Affordable Care Act decided by the Supreme Court, this case will generate a lot of interest and concern.
 But we do not believe that the Supreme Court is likely to change the core individual market reforms under the Affordable Care Act,” Oscar Health CEO Mario Schlosser told Health Evolution.